 - Contusions (soft tissue or bone)

 Acute knee pain is most commonly treated nonoperatively with rest, ice, elevation, and anti-inflammatory medications.

 Pain which does not resolve is considered chronic pain.
-While there are multiple possible causes of chronic pain, osteoarthritis, or the wear and tear of cartilage, is the most common cause.
+While there are multiple possible causes of chronic pain, osteoarthritis (the wear and tear of cartilage) is the most common cause.

 Evaluation by a physician with radiographic studies is the most reliable method of diagnosing arthritis.

-As the cartilage is lost at the ends of the bones, the underlying bone is exposed.
+As cartilage is lost at the end of bones, the underlying bone is exposed.
 Motion in the joint now causes pain, swelling, stiffness, and sometimes catching or locking.
 Prior trauma or inflammatory arthritides can also damage cartilage, and the end result is similar.
 As the condition progresses, daily activities become more difficult to complete and lifestyles are limited.